 The rapid expansion of EG Group has been largely attributed to the work of the Issa brothers, who built it up from humble beginnings.
 The brothers are reported to donate 2.5% of their wealth every year to charity and their Issa Foundation supports local hospitals and deprived schoolchildren.

 Euro Garages Services

 Euro Garages operate a wide variety of petrol and catering facilities across the country.
 There is only one which is officially signed from the motorway network:

-There are five more large services close to the motorway network which resemble service stations, but are not signposted from the road (and therefore not regarded as official):
+There are four more large services close to the motorway network which resemble service stations, but are not signposted from the road (and therefore not regarded as official):

 - Bangor (A5/A55)

 - Bicester (A41)

 - Browns Blue (A511) (eastbound only)